Printing and Distribution Options

 Note that bookstores will only order your book on a “short” discount if a customer requests it or the bookstore orders for a special purpose, such as your book being adopted for use as a textbook.
 If you want your book to be stocked by retail bookstores, you will need a “trade” discount, which will require you to set a retail price that is at least 5 times above the cost of manufacture with Lightning Source.

 In return for UNT Press’s vote of confidence in your title, you will be required to keep at least 100 copies of the book in their warehouse available for sale.
+These can be printed by Lightning Source, which offers a discount for bulk orders.

 An alternative to POD is to arrange to pay for print runs of the book as needed for as long as you wish to keep the book in print.